-If you have achieved 5 good GCSES (grades A*-C) and good post 16 results at Level 3 (A levels, BTECs, Advanced Apprenticeship, etc.) you might be interested in looking at an Higher Apprenticeship.
+If you have achieved 5 good GCSES (grades 4-9) and good post 16 results at Level 3 (A levels, BTECs, Advanced Apprenticeship, etc.) you might be interested in looking at a Higher Apprenticeship.

 Higher Apprenticeships offer existing apprentices, employees and school/college leavers a different route to traditional university study.

-Employers in England (a study by ICM Research shows) rate qualified higher apprentices as 25 per cent more employable than those who took an alternative route into work.
+Employers in England (a study by ICM Research) states that qualified higher apprentices are rated 25 per cent more employable than those who took an alternative route into work.

 What's involved in a Higher Apprenticeship?